-Dr Mo Maniruzzaman is an Assistant Professor in Molecular Pharmaceutics and Drug Delivery at College of Pharmacy, The University of Texas at Austin.
+Dr Mo Maniruzzaman is the Bauerle Centennial Professorship Fellow and an Assistant Professor in Molecular Pharmaceutics and Drug Delivery at College of Pharmacy, The University of Texas at Austin.
 Prior to this, he was a Lecturer in Pharmaceutics and Drug Delivery at the University of Sussex, UK.
 He studied and obtained a B.Sc Hon’s from University of Greenwich, UK with first class in Pharmaceutical Sciences in 2009.
 In the same year, he was awarded a prestigious ORSAS bursary followed by the University bursary to pursue a PhD in formulations of oral solid dosage forms and process engineering at the University of Greenwich.
 Dr Maniruzzaman obtained a PhD with no corrections (000422158 RDC/12/M-3/14.8) with two accompanying awards including the Vice Chancellor’s Award in 2013 for the outstanding performance in his doctoral research.
 He is a pharmaceutical scientist member (SRPharmS) of the Royal Pharmaceutical Society, UK and served as Chair of UoG-AAPS Chapter.
 During the past years of research, he has attended various international conferences and delivered more than 20 podium presentations and invited lectures on different novel formulation aspects which have motivated him to publish more than 75 peer reviewed articles in well recognised international journals including 8 issued patents and patent applications and 3 books (including 1 in Wiley, 3D and 4D Printing in Biomedical Applications).
 He also contributed 10 book chapters to various books.
 Having sitting in the ‘Editorial Board’ of more than 5 internationally recognised pharmaceutical sciences journals such as AAPS PharmSciTech, Current Drug Delivery, Heliyon, Legume Science, he has recently edited various special issues, “Continuous Manufacturing and Process Analytical Tools” in International Journal of Pharmaceutics with another two in Drug Delivery and Translational Research and Pharmaceutics, respectively.
 He’s currently editing a special issue on “3D and 4D Printing of (bio)materials” for Polymers.
 He has secured various substantial internal and external grants (as PI) and more than 11 academic/professional awards.

 Postdoctoral Research Fellows